daifdaifdaif/sickbotsocial/README.md

 ______

-#### installation:
+#### config:
-online functionality (reading new tweets, tweeting, crossposting to instagram) is disabled in config (edit `test=0` to enable). twitter API keys, and an instagram login is necessary for these features.
+online functionality (reading new tweets, tweeting, crossposting to instagram) is disabled in config (set `test=0` to enable). twitter API keys, and an instagram account is necessary for these features.

 - setup `config.py` file (edit&rename `config-example.py`)
 - add .jpg images to folder `insta-pics/`